-The funding for the Project will likely come from the TriMet general fund.
-Granting the exemption will not affect the sources of funding, but will increase TriMet's ability to control budget.
+The funding for the projects done under these contracts will mostly come from the TriMet general fund.
+Granting the exemption will not affect the sources of funding, but will increase TriMet's ability to control budget on projects.

 10. Whether granting the exemption will better enable the contracting agency to control the impact that market conditions may have on the cost of and time necessary to complete the public improvement